 Timolol versus brimonidine (eight studies):When all studies were combined, the mean intraocular pressure reduction did not differ significantly between the groups (WMD 0.24mmHg, 95% CI -0.57 to 1.04).
 This finding had significant heterogeneity (p=0.00001, Ι²=91%).
 Subgroup and meta-regression analyses of efficacy outcomes suggested that studies with at least 100 participants, which were those more likely to have adequate allocation concealment, slightly favoured brimonidine.

 Adverse effects: The risk of adverse effects (burning and stinging) did not differ significantly between the groups (RR 1.14, 95% CI 0.61 to 2.14) but a significantly lower risk of allergy was associated with timolol (RR 0.08, 95% CI 0.01 to 0.47, p=0.005).

 One study reported a chronotropic effect with timolol (p=0.04, 211 patients).

-Individual studies found that brimonidine was associated with a significantly improved between- or within-group outcome (respectively) for RNFL damage (n=41; p≤0.02), and contrast sensitivity (n=16, p≤0.046).
+Other outcomes: Individual studies found that brimonidine was associated with a significantly improved between- or within-group outcome for retinal nerve fibre layer damage (41 patients; p≤0.02), and contrast sensitivity (16 patients, p≤0.046).

 There was no obvious evidence of publication bias.